ELTE-DSED/course_data_analysis/README.md

 *Note: openpyxl is needed by Pandas to read .xlsx files.*

-You will also need to download necessary data for NLTK and spaCy:
+The necessary data for NLTK and spaCy are also have to be downloaded:

 ```python
 import nltk